|

 lens, as offered by Popper or Kuhn, invites total misunderstanding.
 Physicists perceive relativity and quantum

-mechanics not as competing theories championed by warring camps of
+mechanics not as competing theories championed by warring camps of physicists,

-to the fundamentals of physical reality.
+fundamentals of physical reality.

 These two narratives illuminate separate ranges of phenomena in what